What They Become: Marvel Cinematic Universe tie-ins

 "What They Become" reveals that Skye and Raina are Inhumans, thus introducing that species to the MCU.
 Jed Whedon said that "It's been something in the works for a long time.
 It's an important property in the comics, and they have obviously announced plans for a feature in the cinematic universe.
 It's one of the first instances where we get to start planting the seeds on the show before the film."
 In April 2016, the Inhumans film was taken off Marvel Studios' release schedule.

 Release

 Broadcast

 "What They Become" was first aired in the United States on ABC on December 9, 2014.
 It was aired alongside the US broadcast in Canada on CTV.

 Home media

 The episode began streaming on Netflix on June 11, 2015, and was released along with the rest of the second season on September 18, 2015, on Blu-ray and DVD.
+The episode, along with the rest of the series, was removed from Netflix on February 28, 2022, and later became available on Disney+ on March 16, 2022.